ps2gg/.github/profile/README.md

 # Hi there 👋

-We are developers from the Planetside community who help others build extraordinary services and get them right into the game via UI mods.
+We are Planetside players who help the community build better tools for the game.

 <br>